chiefthinkerupper/TriviaGame/README.md

 ### Overview

-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Be sure to layout this app with valid HTML and stylish CSS.
+In this assignment, I've created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+I've made sure to layout this app with valid HTML and stylish CSS.

 ### Option One: Basic Quiz (Timed Form)

 ![Basic](assets/images/1-basic.jpg)

-* You'll create a trivia form with multiple choice or true/false options (your choice).
+* I've created a trivia form with multiple choice or true/false options.

-* The player will have a limited amount of time to finish the quiz.
+* The player has a limited amount of time to finish the quiz.

 * The game ends when the time runs out.
-The page will reveal the number of questions that players answer correctly and incorrectly.
+The page will reveal the number of questions that the player answer correctly and incorrectly.

-* Don't let the player pick more than one answer per question.
+* The player can pick no more than one answer per question.

-* Don't forget to include a countdown timer.